sherifabdlnaby/elastdocker/README.md

 xpack.security.http.ssl.truststore.path: certs/elastic-certificates.p12
 ```

-> Enabling SSL on HTTP layer will require all clients that connect to elasticsearch to configure SSL connection, this includes all current parts of the stack (e.g Logstash, Kibana, Curator, etc).
+> ⚠️ Enabling SSL on HTTP layer will require all clients that connect to Elasticsearch to configure SSL connection for HTTP, this includes all the current configured parts of the stack (e.g Logstash, Kibana, Curator, etc) plus any library/binding that connects to Elasticsearch from your application code.

 # Monitoring Cluster